Cyclone Oswald: Aftermath

-Impacts

 Campbell Newman launched the Red Cross Flood Appeal on 28 January.
 The state government donated $1 million to begin the appeal.
 By 4 February only $6 million had been raised for the flood appeal.
 Concerns were raised over the low figure as emergency payments alone would need funding of between $15 million to $25 million.

-Government of Queensland disaster assistance was being offered in 21 local government areas shortly after the floods.
+The Government of Queensland disaster assistance was being offered in 21 local government areas shortly after the floods.
 The new Community Recovery Minister is David Crisafulli whose local government responsibilities were expanded to deal with flood recovery.
 Plans for relocation rather than re-building as well as the construction of new dams and levees were put forward soon after the floods.

 On 1 February Deputy Commissioner of Police, Brett Pointing APM, was appointed to oversee the recovery activities in the Bundaberg and North Burnett Regions.
 On 3 February it was announced that Colonel Don Cousins AM, CSC would oversee recovery activities in North Queensland with Brigadier Bill Mellor, DSC, AM responsible for southern Queensland.
 On 8 February it was announced the state and federal governments had reached an agreement concerning funding to avenge public infrastructure.
 The arrangement which also includes sporting, recreational and community facilities, means that infrastructure can be rebuilt to a higher standard so that it may withstand future disasters.

 Around 28,000 claims for insurance were lodged in Queensland.

 In February 2013, more flash flooding occurred throughout Queensland and New South Wales, further impacting the damage already created from Cyclone Oswald the previous month, resulting in one death, and the need for some evacuations.

+Retirement

+Later in 2013, the name Oswald was retired from the list of names in the Australian Basin.
+During November 2014 the name was replaced with Osama, although due to the connotations of the name with Osama bin Laden, the name was later removed without being used.
+It was eventually replaced by Oran.